 Demographic analysis of mark-recapture data, derived from owl banding, is useful for estimating rates of population change, survival, fecundity, turnover, and dispersal.
 Generating these data usually take a substantial investment of time and effort.
 For spotted owls, the minimum amount time necessary to generate a demographic dataset is 10 years, but the data must be of a certain quality to estimate specific parameters.
+The main goal of our banding program at this time is to help track the movement of individuals over the landscape and the territories in which they occupy.

-Spotted owl banding started in 1990 and has continued for the past 29 years with the exception of 1999 (Figure 10).
-Banded birds consisted of 545 adults, 80 subadults, 301 juveniles, and 4 unknowns.
-Sex ratios of adult and subadult owls were nearly 1:1, with 302 males and 312 females.
-Band resights totaled 868 for the 29-year dataset (Table 1).
-Since MRC was established, a total of 520 birds have been banded and 472 band resights have been made.
+Spotted owl banding started in 1990 and has continued for the past 31 years with the exception of 1999 (Figure 8).
+Banded birds consisted of 557 adults, 82 subadults, 327 juveniles, and 5 unknown age.
+Sex ratios of adult and subadult owls were nearly 1:1, with 313 males and 315 females.
+Band resights totaled 879 for the 31-year dataset (Table 1).
+Since MRC was established, a total of 561 birds have been banded and 483 band resights have been made.

-Figure 8: The total number of owls banded annually by life stage, 1990-2018.
+Figure 8: The total number of owls banded annually by life stage, 1990-2021.